 A day trip on England’s grandest lake is a must for any trip to Cumbria.
 Journeys on the lake set out from several pick-up points, including Ambleside, just minutes from the hotel.
 You can take in stunning views and some of the most famous landmarks with a whole range of options from a 45 minute cruise exploring Windermere’s islands, to longer trips such as special buffet and music cruises.
 Other tickets combine a scenic boat trip with other top attractions on route, for further variety.

 For a full range of Windermere boat trips, timetables and prices, see www.windermere-lakecruises.co.uk

 Lake District Stand Up Paddleboarding (SUP)

-Rapidly gaining in popularity, stand up padlleboarding (or SUP) is an active yet relaxing way to explore the Lake District waters.
-With no reliance on wind or wave power, it is an especially welcome option on calm days too, when the weather isn't great for sailing.
+Rapidly gaining in popularity, stand up paddleboarding (or SUP) is an active yet relaxing way to explore the Lake District waters.
+With no reliance on wind or wave power, it is an especially welcome option on calm days too, when the weather isn’t great for sailing.
 If you have your own equipment, there are various places you could launch and enjoy the lakes.
 Should you be a beginner or looking for Lake District paddle board hire, your best bet is to head to the Watersports Centre on Windermere (further details HERE).